Artysto/disable-youtube-sidebar/README.md

 Navigate to the root of the directory/folder containing all the unzipped files and remember/copy the path to the folder.

-Start chrome and enter the following without quotes in the address bar : "chrome://extensions".
+Start Chrome and enter the following without quotes in the address bar : "chrome://extensions".

 Toggle "Developer mode" if not already on.